cs1302uga/cs1302-tutorials/visibility/visibility.rst

          then you might explicitly declare one do-nothing constructor that is private and has no parameters.
-This will prevent the compiler from automatically creating its own default constructor, and it will prevent users of your class from creating objets that aren't needed.
+This will prevent the compiler from automatically creating its own default constructor, and it will prevent users of your class from creating objects that aren't needed.

        * **Restrict Object Creation:** It may be desirable to utilize a private constructor along with a static method of some other visibility in